gilbertginsberg/awesome-small-dev-shops/README.md

 * a recruiter looking for elite tech talent
 * an awesome small dev shop wanting to learn about your fellow awesome small dev shops
 * a tech conference organizer looking for sponsors
-* or anyone wanting to stay up to speed with the latest in software development because awesome small dev shops have some of the best tech blogs, newsletters, and/or podcasts.
+* or anyone wanting to stay up to speed with the latest in software development because awesome small dev shops have some of the best tech blogs, newsletters, podcasts around.

 ---
 ## awesome small dev shops by country